H1M4W4R1/IRIS/README.md

 Event related to Device should be always subscribed and unsubscribed in `Connect` and `Disconnect` methods.
-Those methods sometimes are sealed thus you should use device-specific methods to handle attaching and detaching to/from events (e.g. for BluetoothLEDeviceBase you should use endpoints feature).
+Those methods sometimes are sealed thus you should use device-specific methods to handle attaching and detaching to/from events (e.g. for BluetoothLowEnergyDeviceBase you should use endpoints feature).

 Methods can be overriden for that exact purpose, when overriding `Connect` and `Disconnect` methods always return true if device is already in desired state.